EMT Initial – Spring 2024

 An EMT-B certification opens the door to many opportunities.
 Many students who take our class want real clinical experience before pursuing higher education in the medical field.
 Often, they work as EMS volunteers or as paid EMS providers.
 Other students take our class for their own professional research purposes, or to increase their preparedness in case of an emergency.
 Some challenge the state Certified Nursing Assistant (CNA) exam to pursue another certification and employment opportunities.
 The EMT-B certification is the first step for many.

-We have been teaching at UNC for 17 years and enjoy teaching to the unique and driven population that the campus offers.
+We have been teaching at UNC since 2005 and enjoy teaching to the unique and driven population that the campus offers.
 We teach at a higher level than the US Department of Transportation requires, and the graduates of our program have a near 100% first-time pass rate on the North Carolina EMT-B Certification Exam and the National Registry EMT Exam.

 Our EMS program provides clinical opportunities for our students.
 As a required part of the course, you will ride on a local emergency or transport ambulance, fire truck, or precept in one of the UNC Hospitals emergency rooms (Main or Hillsborough) to apply the skills you learn in class.
 This allows our students to take their skills outside the classroom as well as network with local emergency response agencies.
 To be eligible to participate in the required clinical, you must pass a drug screen and criminal background check.
 These are conducted confidentially through a third party.
 WARNING: students will be participating in real emergency situations and may be subjected to graphic, disturbing events.
 Students should consider whether they are emotionally capable of handling these types of situations.

 Q: Are there any prerequisites for your program?